 DIY Hair Lightening Spray

-The following measurements are for an 8 oz spray bottle, but you can cut in half if using a 4 oz bottle:
+The following measurements are for an 8 oz spray bottle, but you can cut this recipe in half if using a 4 oz bottle:

 - Juice of 1 lemon